 Saint Mary’s College was founded in 1863 as a diocesan college for boys.
 It is now a private, coeducation Catholic college located in Moraga, California.
 It is affiliated with the Roman Catholic Church and administered by the De La Salle Christian Brothers.
 It was recently ranked in the top for best regional university in the Western Region by U.S. News and World Report.

 This school combines traditional education with Great Books courses in its required Collegiate Seminar.
 This is St. Mary’s College core curriculum and consists of only four courses that must be taken in the correct order and focuses on the discussion of seminal texts informing the Western thought.
+Here are a few more highlights:

 St. Mary’s College consists of four schools, with the most popular being the School of Economics and Business Administration.
 There are over 40 programs available, and are taught by a world-class faculty, 95 percent of which hold terminal degrees in their respective fields.